Trinovantes/puppeteer-prerender-plugin/README.md

 ## Why?

 The main benefit of prerendering your pages is for SEO benefits.

-In a normal SPA, you would redirect all of your page requests to a single `index.html` and let your frontend framework handle routing.
+Normally for an SPA, you would redirect all of your page requests to a single `index.html` and let your frontend framework handle routing.
 However, this also means that search engines will always see the same `<meta>` tags.
 By prerendering each route in your SPA, each page will be able to serve their respective `<meta>` tags for search engines.

 ## Why You Shouldn't Use This